 Find a comedian who’s able to take your cause and add just the right amount of humor to it.
 You can start your search with this list of performers.

-This is one of the most effective fundraiser ideas for non-profits as it is based on a win-win dynamic.
+This is one of the most creative fundraiser ideas for non-profits as it is based on a win-win dynamic.

 What participants have to win is an environment wherein they can stick to their workout schedule.
 Anyone could use some exercise motivation, right?
 On the other hand, what you win is a long-term strategy for fundraising.
 Set a minimum financial contribution people will have to give and find one or several fitness instructors who want to volunteer for a good cause.